-Everywhere out in the open -' Right in front of you'- in the city and in the countryside '[In Kilkenny you can see young people] walking down the street high' one person said.
+Everywhere out in the open - 'Right in front of you' - in the city and in the countryside '[In Kilkenny you can see young people] walking down the street high' one person said

-In public places where young people gather; in soccer fields, in car parks, by the railway track up the Dublin Road area, in public toilets, by the canal, in handball alleys, at gathering points in estates, on the street corners in estates, One community person said 'It's got to the stage up in our area where we see them on the green at about 7 p.m drinking cans and they are all under age.
-I am talking about fifteen and sixteen year olds openly drinking'.

-On streets very openly, at the bread factory, on the Quay, in the Castle park, in bogs i.e. 'bog bars', in fields, in any green areas or open spaces around housing estates, and in the shopping centres.
+Public places where young people gather, soccer fields, in car parks, by the railway track up the Dublin Road area, in public toilets, by the canal, in handball alleys, gathering points in estates, on the street corners in estates.
+One community person said "It's got to the stage up in our area where we see them on the green at about 7pm drinking cans and they are all under age.
+I am talking about 15 and 16-year olds openly drinking" On streets very openly, at the bread factory, the Quay, in the Castle park, in bogs, in fields, any green areas or open spaces around housing estates, and in the shopping centres.

-Also in cars; one person said 'Lads have cars driving around and taking drugs such as speed', in hay-barns and at the back of the resource centres.
-One group of youngsters also added 'On the way borne from the No-Name club disco young people are using substances'.
-A man said 'At the back of shops and churches, in out of the way places where they can relax, not have someone watching'.
+Also in cars one person said 'Lads have cars driving around and taking drugs such as speed', in hay-barns and at the back of the resource centres.
+One group of youngsters also added 'On the way home from the No-Name club disco young people are using substances'.
+A man said 'At the back of shops and churches in out of the way places where they can relax, not have someone watching'.